MARN-5895/Website/assignments/01/README.md

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh

-The flag `-O` above is changing the name of the downloaded file to miniconda.sh.
+The flag `-O` above is changing the name of the downloaded file (the output) to miniconda.sh.

 ## Step 2: Run Miniconda3